Lock Your Cars! Vehicle Theft Spikes in COVID-19 Pandemic

 (He should know: Someone broke into his locked Ford F-150 pickup truck, one of the most commonly stolen vehicles, about a year ago.)

-Salt Lake City Police Det.
-Greg Wilking said a 22% spike in vehicle burglaries there could be from a few criminals working quickly on “car prowls.”
+Salt Lake City police Detective Greg Wilking said a 22% spike in vehicle burglaries there could be from a few criminals working quickly on “car prowls.”

 “It’s really 10 seconds," he said.
 “They’re not spending a lot of time in your car.
 It’s a smash-and-grab-and-go,” sometimes in broad daylight.

-Note: This story has been corrected to show the quote was from Worley, not Eldridge.